 Dynamically create runbooks that sequence the precise order in which both human and automated tasks are executed, eliminating the risk of unplanned outages.

 6. The ability to manage people and tasks — in real time

 Track tasks at the individual, team, and project level.
 Each team member is able to access tasks in a queue, and only when the tasks preceding it have been completed.
-A color-coded, interactive task graph tracks multiple workflows to track progress and prevent bottlenecks.
+A color-coded, interactive task graph tracks multiple workstreams to track progress and prevent bottlenecks.

 Let’s look at how we helped one state to get their major IT transition completed quickly and without disruption:

 We recently worked with one large state IT team to implement a modernization project that would protect all of the state’s digital assets and deliver sustained services even if faced with natural or cyber disasters.
 For decades, state data had been stored on tapes in one central location, and the data backup process was flawed.
 If a disaster were to occur, especially in addition to the pandemic, it would have taken weeks, possibly even months, to get state services back online.
 The project required that massive amounts of data be transitioned to a central location; it mandated that all devices would need to be migrated with no downtime.

 Working with the state and its diverse agencies, and leveraging the power of the TransitionManager platform, we were able to help the state transition a complex array of digital assets to more than 5,000 servers, each one with its own unique data.
 They established a backup process with continuous live replication between two physical locations and cloud services.
 And the entire project was finished in less than 6 months.

 A key driver of the project’s success was the ability to leverage the software to fully integrate the people, processes and tools required for digital transformation into a common platform to manage ongoing innovation and modernization.